2025 F-150 Vs. Competitors: Sierra, Silverado, Ram 1500, Toyota Tundra

 Ford F-150 vs. Ram 1500

-The Ram 1500 enters its latest year with a redesign, but a new design isn't always a good thing.
-Indeed, it falls to the bottom of the list of Ford F-150 competitors because it no longer offers a V-8 engine.
-For an American truck, that's hardly acceptable.
-Even worse, the Ram 1500 has a lower towing capacity than last year: a maximum of just 11,550 pounds.11 With just three engine options, only 269 pound-feet of standard torque, and a maximum payload rating of 2,370 pounds,12 the new Ram 1500 just isn't up to par.
+The Ram 1500 entered the 2025 model year with a redesign, but a new design isn’t always a good thing.
+Indeed, it falls to the bottom of the list of Ford F-150 competitors because it no longer comes with a V-8 engine.
+For an American truck, that’s hardly acceptable.
+Even more, the Ram 1500 has a lower towing capacity than last year, at a maximum of just 11,330 pounds.11 With just three engine options, only 269 pound-feet of standard torque, and a maximum payload rating of 2,370 pounds,12 the new Ram 1500 just isn’t up to par.

 Although the Ram 1500 ties for gas mileage, it has a higher starting price and also falls short in terms of standard features.
 The Ram 1500, while one of the iconic Ford F-150 competitors, is struggling to keep up with the ever-improving benefits of our new Ford F-150 deals.